 MOD MEX/163/12

-5.393 Additional allocation: in Canada, the United States, India and Mexico, the band 2 310-2 360 MHz is also allocated to the broadcasting-satellite service (sound) and complementary terrestrial sound broadcasting service on a primary basis.
+5.393 Additional allocation: in Canada, the United States and India the band 2 310-2 360 MHz is also allocated to the broadcasting-satellite service (sound) and complementary terrestrial sound broadcasting service on a primary basis.
 Such use is limited to digital audio broadcasting and is subject to the provisions of Resolution 528 (Rev.WRC-03), with the exception of resolves 3 in regard to the limitation on broadcasting-satellite systems in the upper 25 MHz.
-(WRC-07)
+(WRC-15)

 Reasons: In Mexico there is no allocation on a primary basis to the broadcasting-satellite service (sound) and the complementary terrestrial sound broadcasting service in this band, and the removal of Mexico from this footnote is therefore requested.